Continual Adaptation of Vision Transformers for Federated Learning: Method

-\looseness=-1 The trained generator is then used to perform data-free knowledge distillation which helps combat intra-task forgetting and achieves a high accuracy on the global data distribution of the current task.
-However, as the generator is trained to generate pseudo-data corresponding to the current task distribution only, a model fine-tuned with this pseudo-data suffers from inter-task forgetting as shown in our ablation experiments in \ref{sec:ablations}.
-To prevent this, we train a separate copy of the generator ($\hat{\theta}_{gen}$) to generate latents corresponding to the previously seen tasks with distribution $Prob_{r}^{1:t-1}(y)$.
+\looseness=-1 The trained generator is then used to perform data-free knowledge distillation which helps combat intra-task forgetting and allows the server model to achieve a high accuracy on the global data distribution of the current task.
+However, as the generator is trained to generate pseudo-data corresponding to the current task distribution only, a model fine-tuned with this pseudo-data suffers from inter-task forgetting as shown in our ablation experiments in Section \ref{sec:ablations}.
+To prevent this, we train a separate copy of the generator ($\hat{\theta}_{gen}$) to generate latents corresponding to the previously seen tasks.
 At the server side, we assume access to the key, prompt and classifier weights corresponding to the previous task's global model which is the fine-tuned global model after the $R^{th}$ round of the task $t-1$.
-Similar to the above, we optimize for the classification and disagreement losses jointly.
-Here the classification loss $\mathcal{L}_{cls}$ is computed for the previous task server model and $\mathcal{L}_{dis}$ is computed between this and the intermediate server model.
-The sampling probability $Prob(y)$ and weight coefficients are calculated using the label counts of instances seen until the previous task.
-We empirically show that using pseudo-data corresponding to past tasks for knowledge distillation helps mitigate inter-task forgetting.
+Similar to above, we optimize for the classification and disagreement losses jointly.
+Here the classification loss $\mathcal{L}_{cls}$ is computed for the previous task server model and $\mathcal{L}_{KL}$ and $\mathcal{L}_{MSE}$ are computed between this and the provisional server model.
+We empirically show that using pseudo-data corresponding to past tasks for knowledge distillation helps mitigate inter-task forgetting to a great extent.

-\subsection{Server Side : Latent Space Knowledge Distillation}
+\subsection{Server Side: Latent Space Knowledge Distillation}

-\looseness=-1 Once the generator is trained to generate pseudo-latents corresponding to the current and previous tasks, we use it to efficiently fine-tune the intermediate server model $w_{avg}$.
-The output of the generator is in the input space of the classifier head as well as the prompting framework.
-This allows us to fine-tune the classifier head and key-prompt weights (\emph{K} and \emph{P}) using the generated pseudo data.